-Oral Surgery Louisville CO
+Oral Surgery in Louisville CO

 In order to practice oral and maxillofacial surgery, it requires several additional year of hospital-based anesthesia and surgical based training after graduating from dental school.
 Dr. Reisman has been fully trained and expertly practices an array of oral and maxillofacial surgeries ranging from wisdom tooth removal, dental implant surgery and corrective jaw surgery.
 Part of our expertise involves special techniques that have been specifically designed to rebuild the patients bone structure with the least amount of surgical intervention, while also offering maximum comfort to our patients as well.
 Additionally, our practice also specializes in diagnosing and treating facial injuries, fractures and facial pain.

-Oral Surgeon Louisville CO
+Oral Surgeon in Louisville CO

 Dr. Reisman has practiced oral surgery in the Louisville, CO area since 1999.
 He treats and manages an array of issues that can arise relating to the teeth, mouth and other facial regions.

 Learn more about Louisville oral surgeon Dr. Alan Reisman

 Dental implants can be the answer to a new and improved smile.
 Using cutting edge implant systems and adaptations of standard surgical techniques, Dr. Reisman is able to expedite the placement and utilization of your implants, often 6 to 12 months sooner than the standard implant protocols that are common today.
 Learn more about dental implants.

 Orthognathic surgery is necessary when the jaws don’t correctly meet each other and/or when the teeth don’t seem to fit proportionately with the jaws.
 Teeth are straightened with orthodontics and aligned with corrective jaw surgery.
 This not only improves the appearance of your face, but also ensures that your teeth can meet correctly and function properly.